bibleexchange/church_ministry__textbook/en/0401_types-of-leaders-in-the-church.md

 The Shepherd of Hermas, which was a document used by the early church, tells how to know if a prophet is real or not:

 > Shepherd of Hermas, Mandate 11:7-8
-> “How, then,” said I, “sir, shall a man know which of them is a true prophet and which a false prophet?”
-“Listen,” said he, “concerning both the prophets, and as I shall tell you, so you shall judge the true prophet and the false prophet.
+> "How, then," said I, "sir, shall a man know which of them is a true prophet and which a false prophet?"
+"Listen," said he, "concerning both the prophets, and as I shall tell you, so you shall judge the true prophet and the false prophet.
 Test the man who has the Divine Spirit by his life.
 In the first place, he who has the spirit which is from above, is meek and gentle, and lowly-minded, and refrains from all wickedness and evil desire of this world, and make himself poorer than all men, and gives no answers to anyone when he is consulted, nor does he speak by himself (for the Holy Spirit does not speak when a man wishes to speak), but he speaks at that time when God wishes him to speak."

 ## Evangelist